jamesbehr/stowaway/README.md

 the [section on package state](#package-state).
 The name of the hook specifies the life cycle event that will cause it to run.

+The hooks also get called with the following environment variables set.
+This is more useful for hooks that run prior to installation, when no package state has been created.

+- `STOWAWAY_SOURCE` is set the the absolute path containing the package's source files.
+- `STOWAWAY_TARGET` is set the the absolute path where the package will be installed.
+- `STOWAWAY_PACKAGE_ROOT` is set the the absolute path of package root.

 The following hoooks are currently available, in the order they are run:

 - `before_uninstall_all`: Run for each selected package in a `stow --delete`